Back to Blog

 Reset password flow without redirect

 To address this issue, you need to implement an additional step by refraining from sending the magic link directly in the email.
 Instead, you can include a link to a specific page within your app that contains the required parameters in the URL.
-This setup would allow for redirection to the authentication service endpoint seamlessly.
+This setup would ensure that only a real user can trigger the redirection to the authentication service endpoint.

 When performing reset the password flow, users typically receive an email containing a link structured as follows: